Dr. Randolph Johnson

 Dr. Randolph Johnson is dedicated to cultivating musicians' love for music, and to helping them in their pursuit of imaginative music making.
 He teaches music theory courses that are designed to enrich students' journey as musician-creators, in the image of Jesus, the supreme creator and artist.

 In addition to teaching, Dr. Johnson enjoys collaborating with students and faculty on research that uses interdisciplinary methods.
 His research combines approaches in music theory with techniques from fields such as psychology, linguistics, and statistics.
-His recent projects have addressed topics in orchestration, mental practice, tempo, facial expression, and song lyrics.
+His recent projects have addressed topics in orchestration, mental practice, tempo, facial expression, song lyrics, performance practice, and piano duet music.

 Dr. Johnson is also an active trombonist, specializing in bass trombone.
-While residing in Ohio, he was a member of the Grace Central Presbyterian (PCA) music ministry team.
-Through this experience he explored ways to integrate trombone and improvisation into contemporary worship music.
-He also regularly performed classical trombone throughout Ohio; including frequent performances as a substitute with the Columbus Symphony Orchestra.
-In 2005, he performed at the International Trombone Festival as a finalist in the Donald Yaxley Bass Trombone Solo Competition.
+While residing in Ohio, he participated on a music ministry team, and also regularly performed classical trombone throughout Ohio; including frequent performances as a substitute with the Columbus Symphony Orchestra.
+In 2005, he performed at the International Trombone Festival in New Orleans as a finalist in the Donald Yaxley Bass Trombone Solo Competition.

-Dr. Johnson lives in Shawnee with his wife, Lia, who teaches 10th-grade and 12th-grade English at Shawnee High School.
+Dr. Johnson lives in Shawnee with his wife, Lia, who teaches English at Grace Christian Academy.

 Johnson, R. (2011).
 Musical Tempo Stability in Mental Practice: A Comparison of Motor and Non-Motor Imagery Techniques.
 Research Studies in Music Education, Vol. 33, No. 2, p.
 3-30.